AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 question arises, where did this part of the lost energy

-"go"?
-Isn't that contrary to the law of conservation of
+space?
+Isn't this a violation of the law of conservation of

 energy?
 Such a contradiction would arise from the point of view